Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Experiments

+For reproducibility, patch parameters, model identifiers, preprocessing configurations, judge prompts, and physical capture metadata are logged for each run.
+The implementation is organized around a renderer, an optimizer, and task-specific evaluation adapters, so the same patch candidate can be evaluated under classification, captioning, and VQA without changing the optimization code.

-\textbf{Experimental Devices.} For physical evaluation, the setup is shown in Fig.~\ref{fig:physical_setup}.
+\runinhead{Experimental Devices.} For physical evaluation, the setup is shown in Fig.~\ref{fig:physical_setup}.
 Physical experiments use an InfiRay XL19V2 infrared camera ($384{\times}288$ resolution, ${<}\,18$\,mK sensitivity) mounted on a tripod.
-We use cold patches that maintain $24^{\circ}$C for 10 hours, producing strong IR perturbations while remaining visually stealthy.
+We use cold patches that maintain $24^{\circ}$C for 10 hours and produce strong infrared perturbations.
+In our setup, the patch is attached to the inner garment and covered by the outer garment, while remaining clearly visible in infrared images.

+During physical capture, we vary distance and viewing angle to test whether the optimized patch remains effective beyond a single carefully aligned shot.
+The indoor sequence covers 6.2--11.0 m, whereas the outdoor sequence covers 7.8--12.6 m because the open outdoor space allows and motivates longer-range testing.
+Following common infrared physical-attack protocols~\cite{tiliwalidi2024infraredgrid}, we record continuous indoor and outdoor infrared videos rather than isolated photographs; the submitted supplementary videos cover approximately 80--90 seconds per scene.
+We uniformly sample valid video intervals at 3 frames per second to reduce temporal redundancy while keeping enough frames for stable statistics.
+This protocol is needed because infrared deployment is sensitive to apparent patch size, body pose, cloth deformation, and background temperature, and a patch that works only in a close-range frontal view would be less convincing as a physical attack.